hasura/graphql-engine/docs/graphql/manual/guides/production-checklist.rst

 Security
 --------

-In order to increase the security of your GraphQL engine, the following steps are recommended.
+The following steps are recommended to better secure your production GraphQL engine instance:

 Admin secret
 ^^^^^^^^^^^^